CMSgov/design-system/guides/GOVERNANCE.md

 - GitHub repository and documentation hosting
 - Management and coordination of Team Members

-### Team Members
+### Design System Team

-"Team Member" is a distinction and set of responsibilities that the Steering Committee can bestow on design system contributors.
-Team Members make significant and valuable contributions to the design system and are responsible to:
+Design System team members make significant and valuable contributions to the design system and are responsible for:

 - Commit and merge pull requests into master
 - Maintain and contribute documentation, guidelines, and best practices